Ghana: EU–AFD Funded SUNREF Ghana Programme Successfully Concludes After Executing Over US$20 Million In Green Energy Projects

 Continued visibility and replication of such interventions are expected to enhance the profile of the Energy Commission and attract additional funding to support its promotional and regulatory activities.

-The programme ended with a tour of The Nexus, nearly Zero Energy Building by OMA Group.
+The programme ended with a tour of The Nexus, nearly Zero Energy Building located at the Airport Residential area by OMA Group.

 Discover more from Energy News Africa